DataFire/Integrations/integrations/generated/google_people/README.md

   * startDate [Date](#date)
   * symbol `string`: The symbol associated with the organization; for example, a stock ticker
   * title `string`: The person's job title at the organization.
   * type `string`: The type of the organization.
-The type can be custom or predefined.
+The type can be custom or  one of these

 ### Person
 * Person `object`: Information about a person merged from various data sources such as the